 Just like the first version, the Lap Time Chronograph is offered in a PVD-treated black stainless steel case on a rubber strap with stainless steel buckle and is available in three colors of the dial: red, black and yellow.

 As usual, the watch is literally overloaded with Ferrari’s famous Prancing Horse logos that are printed on the chronograph’s dial, embossed on the black rubber strap and engraved on the solid stainless steel case back.

-Priced at only 330 Euros (that’s without 20% VAT,) the watch is (naturally) powered with a pretty inexpensive ISA 9001/1300 Anadigit quartz movement.
+Priced at only 330 Euros (that’s without 20% VAT,) the Lap Time Chronograph is (naturally) powered with a pretty inexpensive ISA 9001/1300 Anadigit quartz movement.
 It is often referred to as a “Swiss Made” movement, but it is a common knowledge that ISA operates in the niche of really affordable calibers and often cuts costs using Far East labor and parts, so just don’t expect the level of refinement and reliability that usually comes together with high-grade Swiss calibers made by ETA.

 Still, longevity issues aside, it must be noted that this is still a rather capable mechanism with its list of functions including the ability to display three synchronized time zones, an alarm icon, time, date, week and power reserve indicators.
 There is also a perpetual calendar, a digital tachometer and a chronograph, which is precise to 1/100th of a second.